castroian/castroian.github.io/index.md

 - The Effect of Academic Outreach Programs on the Performance and Science Identity of Underrepresented Minorities in Data Science ([Paper](https://drive.google.com/file/d/1gQYgFNEnu1BDVYzI6PGFwZUjjX2cIKmE/view?usp=sharing))

+- 2019 Teachers' Strike: The Struggle with Funding and Public Education in the City of Oakland ([Multimedia Project](https://castroian5.wixsite.com/oaklandteacherstrike))

 - 18s rDNA analysis reveals evidence for polyphyletic evolution of facultative heterotrophy in pennate diatoms *Nitzschia, Hantzschia,* and *Navicula* ([Paper](https://drive.google.com/file/d/1votZNNwSESaX1QlWmGQOr6X8YYn6w7cR/view?usp=sharing))

+- The Revolution will not be Televised, but Tweeted: Social Media's Effect on Citizen Journalism and Protest in the Arab Spring ([Paper](https://drive.google.com/file/d/1bpm4r5uyTsiyigHTqvnpco65wES5MBzN/view?usp=sharing))

 ### Invited Conferences